Tales from the Acoustic Planet, Vol. 3: Africa Sessions

-Tales From The Acoustic Planet, Vol. 3: Africa Sessions is an album by banjoist Béla Fleck.
+Tales from the Acoustic Planet, Vol. 3: Africa Sessions is an album by banjoist Béla Fleck.
 Nicknamed "Throw Down Your Heart" after one of the songs, the album is actually a soundtrack for a film of the same name, released by Docurama Films, which he produced, about travelling through Africa, recording with many musicians from that continent as he searched for the origins of the banjo.

-The DVD was released by Docurama on November 3, 2009, while the Blu-ray will be released by Shout!
+The DVD was released by Docurama on November 3, 2009, while the Blu-ray was released by Shout!
 Factory in the future.
-It will also be aired on Palladia in the future as well.
+It was also aired on Palladia.